-Lloyds TSB has funded DIAL Doncaster for two years to provide a Personalisation Project.
+Lloyds TSB continues to fund DIAL Doncaster to provide a Personalisation Project.

 Grants are generally for a maximum of three years and, as funders are not usually willing to finance existing projects, the Charity is still constantly searching for alternative sources of funding to enable it to continue these services and help towards sustainability.